 With just a little DIY skills, the possibilities are practically endless – just take a look at our pallet furniture ideas for tons of ideas.
 This one above has been painted in a gorgeous blue hue and fixed to a wall to hang plant pots from.
 It makes a pretty feature for any plot, will be fun to make, and won't cost the earth.

-Another budget-friendly material to try is old tyres, which can be recycled as modern-looking planters.
+Another budget-friendly material to try is old tires, which can be recycled as modern-looking planters.
 You could even give them a lick of vibrant paint for an eclectic feel.

 Get creative with your choice of blooms and foliage and create perfectly circular displays that can be dotted throughout your border or patio.
 Need a few tips to get started?
 Check out our guide on how to plant a last minute spring container.

 18. Mow a grass path

 Garden paths are essential for getting from A to B, but if you're using hard landscaping materials such as paving slabs, the costs can add up.

 Instead, why not opt for a more natural feel and try a grass path instead as part of your garden ideas on a budget?
 It will be a joy underfoot in the summer months, and is inexpensive once you've got your best lawn mower (which you might already have).

 It's a perfect solution for wilder, meadow-style patches of your plot.

 We often fall into a trap of thinking there are certain products or styles we 'must' have to complete our perfect garden.
-But, occasionally, some creative thinking can allow us to explore different materials and ideas that look good and save you money.
+But, cheap garden ideas can allow us to explore different materials and ideas that look good and save you money.